arthurbailao/suno-kindle/README.md

 The main goal here is leaning.
 And that's it.
 But at the end, SUNO reports will be sent automaticaly to my Kindle.

 ## How to use
 For now, we are able to scrape our SUNO account and list available reports to download.
-A simple devices API with create/update and list operations are already in place too.
+A simple devices API with create/update and list operations is already in place too.

 First of all, setup environment variables and start the application: